Dave's Travel Pages

 How do I buy ferry tickets for Syros?

 In order to look at ferry schedules, prices, and to easily book tickets for a ferry from Athens to Syros online, I suggest using the Ferryhopper site.
-It's very easy to navigate, and takes the hassle out of Athen Syros travel planning.
+It's very easy to navigate, and takes the hassle out of Athens Syros travel planning.

 Traveling from Santorini and want to go to Syros?
 Read my guide: Traveling from Santorini to Syros.